ashay-thamankar/ashay-thamankar/README.md

 - 💼 **SQL**: Skilled in SQL for data manipulation and database management.
 - 📊 **Power BI**: Experienced in creating insightful visualizations with Power BI.
 - 📗 **Google Sheets**: Proficient in using Google Sheets for data analysis and reporting.
-- 📊 **Microsoft Excel**: Strong skills in Microsoft Excel for data organization and analysis.
 - 📈 **Statistics for Data Science**: Solid understanding of statistics for insightful data analysis.
 - 📱 **Flutter**: Exploring the world of mobile app development with Flutter.